 San Miguel de Allende is a picturesque city located in Mexico's central highlands in the state of Guanajuato.
-It has lovely local color as well as interesting culture and history.
-The city is graced with beautiful colonial-period churches, lovely public parks and squares, and charming cobblestone streets lined with stately centuries-old mansions.
+It has a lovely local color as well as interesting culture and history.
+The city is graced with beautiful colonial-period churches, public parks and squares, and charming cobblestone streets lined with stately centuries-old mansions.
 A large part of its attraction to many visitors lies in its cosmopolitan atmosphere that is due to the large expat community-based in the city.

 Tidily pruned laurel trees offer shade in San Miguel's central square, known as El Jardín.
 This is the heart of the city, a laid-back shady plaza bordered to the south by the Parish Church of San Miguel, La Parroquía, on the east and west by tall arcades, and to the north by the municipal government building (there's a tourist information stand here, offering maps and assistance).

 San Miguel de Allende was founded in 1542 by the Franciscan monk Fray Juan de San Miguel.
 The town was an important stop on the silver route and later featured prominently in the Mexican War of Independence.
 In 1826 the name of the city, previously San Miguel el Grande, was changed to honor revolutionary hero Ignacio Allende.
 In 2008 the UNESCO recognized the Protective town of San Miguel and the Sanctuary of Jesús Nazareno de Atotonilco as World Heritage sites.

 - Explore San Miguel de Allende's historical center on foot (be sure to pack good walking shoes for navigating those cobblestone streets).

 - Shop for crafts at the many shops, boutiques, and galleries throughout the city.

 - Take a hike and enjoy the flora and fauna at El Charco del Ingenio, a nearby nature reserve.